What is a VPN or Virtual Private Network?

-- are very limited in terms of security protocols
+- Have limited security protocols

-- do not offer stable connections
+- Don’t offer stable connections

-- can only offer slow speeds
+- Can only offer slow speeds

-- disconnects your network regularly
+- Disconnects your network regularly

-- provides no customer support
+- Provides no customer support

-- have very few servers available
+- Have very few servers available

 With a paid service, connection speed, customer service, and your privacy will all be of better value.
 I’ve thoroughly discussed the downside of using a free VPN service in the article below:

-What Should I Look For In A VPN?
+What Should I Look For In a VPN?